By Shari Schreiber,

 disordered partner.
 It's not possible to be born with Borderline

-has it.
-BPD is an environmentally produced set of emotional issues,
+a lover who has it.
+BPD is an environmentally produced set of emotional

-which is typically passed along to successive generations through
+wounds, that are typically passed along to successive generations

-learned behavior.
-It is not a mental illness or
+through learned behavior.
+It is not a mental illness

 you have an iPhone, iPad or iPod this app will let you hear